The Class Proceedings Act, 1992 (the “Act”) sets out Ontario’s class action regime.

 Class action judgments must set out the common issues, describe the class or subclass members, state the nature of claims or defences asserted and specify the relief granted (section 27).
 The judgment or money awarded in a class action is distributed as directed by the Court under section 26.

 Limitation periods are suspended for class members upon commencement of the class proceeding until a member opts out, an amendment excludes them, decertification, dismissal without adjudication, abandonment or settlement unless the settlement provides otherwise (section 28).
-However, a settlement approved by the Court binds all class members (section 29).

 Costs and Fees